 Tourist attractions Geneva

 Switzerland’s second-largest city, Geneva is a cosmopolitan city on the shores of Lake Geneva.
-Known for its importance as a centre of global diplomacy, Geneva is home to the headquarters of countless organizations including the World Health Organization, the World Trade Organization, the Red Cross and the United Nations.
+Known for its importance as a centre of global diplomacy, Geneva is home to the headquarters of countless organisations including the World Health Organization, the World Trade Organization, the Red Cross and the United Nations.

 A city built on international relations, luxury hotels, jewellers, watchmakers and chocolatiers, travel to Geneva to experience a peaceful city with a big cultural appeal.
 With the energy of a large city but the tranquillity of a small lakeside town, Geneva sits at the foot of the Swiss Alps.